 Interview patients to obtain/verify correct mailing address, phone numbers, other personal/demographic information, emergency contacts, primary-care physician, insurance information and the person who is financially responsible for treatment.
-Input all information into the Michigan Medicine electronic health record (MiChart).
+Input all information into the Michigan Medicine electronic health record called MiChart.
 Contact insurance companies via online resources or by phone to ensure health insurance coverage is active, and that our information is correct.
 Work collaboratively with patients and insurance companies when a potential billing issue exists.
 Facilitate lines of communication between admitting staff, Emergency Department staff and Social Work to ensure seamless registration and admission process.
 Obtain signatures on consent-to-treat and Medicare admission forms.
 Collect copays for both Adult Emergency Department and Children’s Emergency Department.
+Provide assistance to callers pertaining to the MyUofMHealth patient portal.
 Consistently demonstrate effective high level customer service.

 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.